lymieux/redditrequest/README.md

-# pastabot
+# redditrequest
-A copypasta Discord Bot that fetches
+A Discord Bot that fetches posts from subreddits